Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Introduction

-Since our approach was originally motivated by the Dynes density of states \cite{Dynes78} and therefore naturally reproduces its form \cite{Herman16}, in some cases, it can be viewed as a justification of the phenomenological approaches exploiting the presence of sub-gap states induced by the Dynes parameter $\Gamma$.
+Since our approach was originally motivated by the Dynes density of states \cite{Dynes78} and therefore naturally reproduces its form \cite{Herman16}; in some cases, it can be viewed as a justification of the phenomenological approaches exploiting the presence of subgap states induced by the Dynes parameter $\Gamma$.

 One can also view our approach as an extension of the model, including magnetic (pair-breaking) and nonmagnetic (pair-conserving) impurities throughout the Shiba theory utilized in the context of SRF in Ref.~\cite{Kharitonov12}.
-However, instead of including just a single coupling constant (equivalent to the Shiba parameter) to the magnetic (or non-magnetic) impurity, CPA allows for the continuous probability distributions of magnetic and non-magnetic couplings (for details see \cite{Herman16} and ref. therein).
-The resulting density of states reproducing the Dynes formula can be viewed as an envelope function of sub-gap Shiba bands with different coupling strengths of magnetic impurities \cite{HermanPHD, Sindler25}.
+However, instead of including just a single coupling constant (equivalent to the Shiba parameter) to the magnetic (or nonmagnetic) impurity, CPA allows for the continuous probability distributions of magnetic and nonmagnetic couplings (for details see Ref.~\cite{Herman16} and references therein).
+The resulting density of states reproducing the Dynes formula can be viewed as an envelope function of subgap Shiba bands with different coupling strengths of magnetic impurities \cite{HermanPHD, Sindler25}.